-This class is currently planned for Monday mornings from 8:00 to 9:30 a.m., Pacific time.
+This class is currently planned for Thursday mornings from 8:00 to 9:30 a.m., Pacific time.
 This course will begin in early September.
 We will break for a week during Thanksgiving, and we will break for Christmas after class in mid-December.
 Class will resume in early January, and end on the last week of May, with a break for a week in April.
 This schedule allows for approximately 34 class periods.
 This is a year-long class.
 Please do not register for the class if you are not able to complete both semesters.
 A withdrawal fee will be assessed for students who withdraw in the middle of the year.

 Generally, the tutor is able to meet each week, although there may be exceptions due to illness, or family emergencies.
 If you know you are going to miss a class, please e-mail your tutor to give him warning.
 If a student misses a class, since the tutor sends a link to the recording of each week's class, the student can watch the recording to stay current with the material.
-Since this is a tutorial I will not issue final grades butwill provide comments and feedback on your work.
+Since this is a tutorial the tutor will not issue final grades but will provide comments and feedback on work.

 What it Means to be in a "Tutorial"